||About Charlotte Vale Allen|

 How to Contact Charlotte

 Charlotte Vale-Allen was born in Toronto and lived in England from 1961 to 1964 where she worked as a television actress and singer.
-She returned to Toronto briefly, performing as a singer and in cabaret revues until she emigrated to the United States in 1966.
+She returned to Toronto briefly, performing as a singer and in cabaret revues until she immigrated to the United States in 1966.

 Shortly after her marriage to Walter Allen in 1970 she began writing and sold her first novel Love Life in 1974.
 Prior to this book's publication she contracted to do a series of paperback originals for Warner Books, with the result that in 1976 three of her books appeared in print.